 It depends on what your goals are.
-The Master's program is designed to train statisticians for careers in industry or government, while the research focus of the Ph.D. program is more oriented towards academia (although the Ph.D. is also preparation for jobs in industry).
-Of course, the Ph.D. program is more difficult and takes longer to complete.
+The Master's program is designed to train statisticians for careers in industry or government, while the research focus of the Ph.D. program is more oriented towards academia (although the Ph.D. can also be used for preparation for jobs in industry).
+Additionally, the Ph.D. program is more difficult and takes longer to complete.
 For more information about our statistics options, see this page.

 You are here